mitanvir05/shopnest-ecommerce-website/README.md

-# ShopNest: A Modern E-commerce Website
+# ShopNest: Your Ultimate Online Shopping Destination

 Welcome to ShopNest, where shopping meets innovation!
 Our powerful e-commerce platform is designed to cater to both customers and administrators, providing a seamless online shopping experience.